Shrushti1999/File-Upload-Data-Processing-Application/README.md

 ## 🚀 Project Overview

-This is a **Flask backend application** that provides APIs for file processing and data management.
-The frontend was not implemented as part of this assessment - **testing was done using Postman**.
+This is a **full-stack web application** with a Flask backend and Next.js frontend for file processing and data management.
+The application provides a complete user interface for uploading, processing, and analyzing CSV and Excel files.

-**The backend application allows users to:
+**The application allows users to:

-1. **Upload CSV or Excel files** through a modern web interface
+1. **Upload CSV or Excel files** through a modern drag-and-drop web interface
-2. **View a list of uploaded files** with metadata
+2. **View a list of uploaded files** with detailed metadata and validation status
-3. **Parse and store** uploaded CSV/Excel data
+3. **Parse and validate** uploaded CSV/Excel data with email and date validation
-4. **Display data** in organized tables with pagination
+4. **Display data** in organized, paginated tables with configurable page sizes
-5. **View file metadata** including row counts, date ranges, and column information
+5. **View file metadata** including row counts, date ranges, column information, and file size
+6. **Delete files** with confirmation dialogs for safe file management

 ## 🏗️ Architecture